 Road dust monitoring tribe-to-tribe help, mobile hi-vol air sampling, helping to develop OTAQ and mobile emission monitors.

+Barrow is putting together an RFP to do dust testing.
+Will know within a few months if successful.
+They are getting their own monitoring equipment so help from DEC is not needed.

-Barrow also doing road dust sampling.
+Nulato and Nikolai are also doing some dust management work.

 Exchange Network - Chickaloon Village is also flowing water quality data and may flow data for a nearby tribe.